MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 }
 ```

-Cube face texture is created using `Graphics::ImageLoader` class available via `Graphics::App::GetImageLoader()` function.
+Cube face texture is created using the `Graphics::ImageLoader` class available via the `Graphics::App::GetImageLoader()` function.
-Texture is loaded from JPEG image embedded in application resources by path in embedded file system `MethaneBubbles.jpg`.
+The texture is loaded from a JPEG image embedded in the application resources by the path in the embedded file system
-Image is added to application resources in build time and [configured in CMakeLists.txt](#cmake-build-configuration).
+`MethaneBubbles.jpg`.
+The image is added to the application resources at build time and is [configured in CMakeLists.txt](#cmake-build-configuration).
-`Graphics::ImageOptionMask` is passed to image loader function to request mipmaps generation and use SRGB color format.
+The `Graphics::ImageOptionMask` is passed to the image loader function to request mipmaps generation and to use the SRGB color format.

-`Rhi::Sampler` object is created with `GetRenderContext().CreateSampler(...)` function which defines
+The `rhi::Sampler` object is created with the `GetRenderContext().CreateSampler(...)` function, which defines the parameters of
-parameters of texture sampling from shader.
+texture sampling from the shader.

 ```cpp
 void TexturedCubeApp::Init()